samupl/sentry_tagger/README.md

 # Sentry exception tagger

+**Note**: This is just a proof of concept, this isn't meant to be used in production.
+It isn't properly packaged for distribution, nor does it contain proper setting handling right now.

 Used to "automatically" add an `actionability` tag to sentry events.

 The `actionability` tag decides whether or not an error is caused by the system (e.g. it's a real